 where $N$ is the neutron number of the nuclei, and $a=-43.25203$, $b=0.49192$, $c=3674.3927$, $d=-9360.6$, and $e=580.75058$ are fitting parameters.
 We approximate the fission fragments after spontaneous fission by the equation

 when a nucleus $\mathcal{N}_1$ undergoes spontaneous fission to release two daughter nuclei, $\mathcal{N}_2$ and $\mathcal{N}_3$.
 The fission fragment asymmetry parameter $\gamma$ controls the asymmetry of fission fragments.
-In the simulation models LMNS-50, LMNS-45, and LMNS-40, $\gamma$ is set to be 0.50, 0.45, and 0.40, respectively.
-The model LMNS-50 executes symmetric fission fragment approximation, while the other two models roughly resemble the peaks of fission product yield distribution from more sophisticated fission fragment calculations \citep[e.g.,][]{Hao_2022}.
+We set the values of $\gamma$ to be $0.50$, $0.45$, and $0.40$ in different models to investigate the influence of the fission fragment asymmetry on the subminimal neutron star explosions.
+The models with $\gamma = 0.50$ execute symmetric fission fragment approximation, while the other two classes of model roughly resemble the peaks of fission product yield distribution from more sophisticated fission fragment calculations \citep[e.g.,][]{Hao_2022}.
 After calculating the change in $Y_i$ of all isotopes $i$ in the network caused by spontaneous fission, the thermal energy generation rate through spontaneous fission $\dot\epsilon_{f}$ is computed by

-The thermal neutrino energy loss rate $\dot\epsilon_{\nu\text{,}\text{th}}$ through pair-, photo-, plasma-, bremsstrahlung and recombination neutrino processes are calculated using the open-source subroutine for thermal neutrino emission calculation\footnote{\url{http://cococubed.asu.edu/}}, which adopts the analytical fitting formulae by \citet{1996ApJS..102..411I}.
+The thermal neutrino energy loss rate $\dot\epsilon_{\nu\text{,}\text{th}}$ through pair-, photo-, plasma-, bremsstrahlung, and recombination neutrino processes are calculated using the open-source subroutine for thermal neutrino emission\footnote{\url{http://cococubed.asu.edu/}}, which adopts the analytical fitting formulae by \citet{1996ApJS..102..411I}.
 It enters Equation~(\ref{eq:energy equation}) under the assumption that the thermal neutrinos escape freely from the neutron star.
-It is found that the cooling effect caused by thermal neutrino emission is negligible as the temperature reached by the exploding low-mass neutron star is not adequately high.
+It is found that the cooling effect caused by thermal neutrino emission is negligible as the temperature reached by the exploding subminimal neutron star is not adequately high.

-\subsection{Composition evolution}
+\subsection{Composition Evolution}